apache/mxnet/docs/tutorials/gluon/customop.md

 ```

 ## Using custom operators with fork
 In Linux systems, the default method in multiprocessing to create process is by using fork.
 If there are unfinished async custom operations when forking, the program will be blocked because of python GIL.
+Always use sync calls like `wait_to_read` or `waitall` before calling fork.

 ```
 x = mx.nd.array([0, 1, 2, 3])
 y = mx.nd.Custom(x, op_type='sigmoid')
+# unfinished async sigmoid operation will cause blocking
 os.fork()
 ```